Pam Jenoff

 Pam Jenoff is an American author, lawyer, and professor of law at Rutgers University.
-She writes both love stories and historical novels, some of which have been nominated for awards and many of which have been bestsellers.
-She is still currently writing and lives with her 3 children and husband in New Jersey.
-Her books are highly recommended and have won prizes before.
+She writes love stories and historical novels, some of which have been nominated for awards and many of which have been bestsellers.
+She is still writing and lives with her three children and husband in New Jersey.

 Biography

 A resident of Haddonfield, New Jersey, Jenoff grew up in Evesham Township, where she attended Cherokee High School.
 Her mother "grew up in South Philadelphia in the 1940s"; "my dad’s family is from Atlantic City and my grandparents and great grandparents owned hotels and restaurants there in the 1930s and 40s."

 Her bachelor's degree is from George Washington University and her M.A. (in history) is from Cambridge University.
 Her J.D. degree is from the University of Pennsylvania Law School.
-A former Special Assistant to the Secretary of the Army and a State Department officer, she lives in Philadelphia and currently teaches evidence, employment law, and legal writing at the Camden campus of Rutgers Law School.
+A former special assistant to the secretary of the Army and a State Department officer, she lives in Philadelphia and teaches evidence, employment law, and legal writing at the Camden campus of Rutgers Law School.

 She had just begun practicing law at a private firm when the 9/11 attacks spurred her to pursue a personal goal of becoming a writer.